skypager/skypager/README.md

 ![Logo](docs/skypager-logo-nobg.svg)

+Skypager provides you with a batteries included CLI for creating, building, running, and deploying cross platform JavaScript applications.

+In addition, Skypager provides a framework for developing reusable application runtimes that bundle different features and capabilities, and especially third party dependencies, in a highly cacheable way.

+You can develop dozens of different unique applications which all share the same core runtime bundle.

 ## What makes it different?

 Skypager is not like a traditional JavaScript framework, instead it gives JavaScript developers the pieces we need to build our own own frameworks on top of the "many different modules" we use (from repositories like NPM, and our own).

-Skypager is designed for people who want to build their own portfolios, or monorepos, consisting of their own modules, while leveraging all of the problems that have already been solved by other people and published to NPM.
+Skypager is designed for people who want to build their own portfolios, or monorepos, consisting of their own modules, while leveraging all of the solutions to problems that have already been solved by other people and published to NPM.
 If you have a handful of apps, all which use the same "stack" of third party libraries, and you want the ability to standardize all of these apps and make it easier to share the progress you make on one app with all of the other apps, Skypager is for you.

 Skypager enables you to develop the different layers of your portfolio separately from one another, so that the components and modules which rarely change are built once, cached, and re-used until they change again.
 The pieces of the app which change more often, are developed in a separate layer.
 This is especially ideal for projects which multiple people or multiple teams contribute to, as the different layers that naturally emerge are very inline with the different teams and skillsets which contribute to a modern application.